 Did I just find an escaped mental patient?
 Jessica accepted the second handshake, secure enough in her own invulnerability to be curious as to what was going to come next.

 “I’m DOCTOR Heidi Carpenter, the new chief of psychiatry for the AAC First Division.
 I took over for Doctor Longan last week.
 I believe we have an appointment for… seven minutes ago?”

-The petite brunette managed to keep her jaw from dropping open in shock as she released the taller woman’s handshake, and carefully inspected the redhead with a new level of scrutiny.
+Jessica managed, barely, to keep her jaw from dropping open in shock as she released the taller woman’s handshake, and carefully inspected the redhead with a new level of scrutiny.
 Unblinking green eyes stared back at her, the doctor’s expression indicating she felt nothing wrong or unusual by the sudden shift in manner or blatant inspection.

 “Well, it’s good to meet you then, Doctor Carpenter.
 Unfortunately I think I’ll need to reschedule today’s session, I’m just buried under files from the merger with the Second.
 Maybe next week?”

 Jessica noted there was no surprise in the taller woman’s face; no real change in her polite, cheerful expression.
 “That would be fine, Colonel.
 I’m glad I got to meet you today at least.
 Just call the hospital front desk and they can let you know when I’m free.”

 Eyes narrowed in suspicion at such calm acceptance of a blatant lie.
 “You can completely tell that I’m lying about needing to reschedule, can’t you?”

 Jessica choked back a giggle at the instant, honest response to her question.
 “I’m still leaving now though.”